 Viewing Reports in Runtime

-Once your report is created, you can view the report from the Ignition runtime or Designer's Preview Mode with the Report Viewer component.
-You can add this component to any Vision window and select the name of your report from the Report Path parameter dropdown.
+Once your report is created, you can view the report from the Ignition runtime or Preview Mode of the Designer with the Report Viewer component.
+You can add the Report Viewer component to any Perspective View and Vision window.
+In Perspective, enter source path for the report by doing a copy path on the report.
+In Vision, select the name of your report from the Report Path parameter dropdown.
+To learn more, refer to Reporting in Perspective and Reporting in Vision pages.

 Saving a report from the Report Viewer is simply a matter of right clicking on the report in the Ignition runtime or Preview Mode of the Designer, and selecting the format you wish to save it as.
 Selecting from the menu will open a Save or Print dialog in the Client window as well as in Preview Mode.